From Prompt to Code Part 2: Inside Gemini CLI's Memory and Tools

 API Response: The

-, is included in the final chunk of a streaming API response.
-TheGeminiChat
+usageMetadata, which contains thecachedContentTokenCount, is included in the final chunk of a streaming API response.
+TheGeminiChatclass inpackages/core/src/core/geminiChat.tsextracts this metadata.

 Event Yielding: The

-hook in the UI layer listens for this event and calls theaddUsage
+useGeminiStreamhook in the UI layer listens for this event and calls theaddUsagefunction from theuseSessionStatshook.

 State Management: The